-Generic name: mometasone furoate and formoterol fumarate dihydrate
+Generic name: mometasone furoate 100ug, formoterol fumarate 5ug

 Dosage form: aerosol

-DULERA should be administered only by the orally inhaled route (see Instructions for Using DULERA in the Medication Guide).
+DULERA should be administered as two inhalations twice daily every day (morning and evening) by the orally inhaled route (see Patient Instructions for Use in the Patient Information leaflet).
+Shake well prior to each inhalation.
 After each dose, the patient should be advised to rinse his/her mouth with water without swallowing.

 The cap from the mouthpiece of the actuator should be removed before using DULERA.

 DULERA should be primed before using for the first time by releasing 4 test sprays into the air, away from the face, shaking well before each spray.
 In cases where the inhaler has not been used for more than 5 days, prime the inhaler again by releasing 4 test sprays into the air, away from the face, shaking well before each spray.

 The DULERA canister should only be used with the DULERA actuator.
 The DULERA actuator should not be used with any other inhalation drug product.
 Actuators from other products should not be used with the DULERA canister.